KvalitetsIT/monitoring101/05-keycloak-getting-started/README.md

 Buckets can be customized to be any value in miliseconds, however all HTTP metrics will share the same bucket values.

+Note: https://www.keycloak.org/server/all-config provides a good overview of all Keycloak environment variables, including the ones covered in this chapter.

 ## What do all of these metrics mean?

 One should be very careful when interpreting the meaning of each Keycloak metric.
 For some reason, Keycloak uses very unintuitive metric names.
 Here's a brief overview of a few important metrics: